Autodesk/synthesis/README.md

 ## Goals

 Synthesis is built with a direct focus on the FIRST® community.
 Every single one of our developers is or was a FIRST® student.
 We've also made the project completely open source in order to better involve the community.
-This way contributors can help make Synthesis better or modify Synthesis to better suit their team’s needs.
+This way contributors can help improve Synthesis broadly or adapt it to their team’s needs.

 Here are some of our primary goals for Synthesis: